PoignardAzur/poignardazur.github.io/drafts/06-platform-compliance-in-cargo.md

 that it expects apps to store different types of data in, with various degrees of compliance.

-Platform-compliance is a subject that pops up every now and then, usually with some frustration that Rust still doesn't have it.
+Platform compliance is a subject that pops up every now and then, usually with some frustration that Rust still doesn't have it.
 Here's an overview of the main threads I've found on the subject: